arpunk/telex/README.md

 telex
 =====

-Telex exposes a very thin layer over the Telegram Bot API HTTP interface, it does not care about any data bindings over the interface and tries to abstract away only the boilerplate for building, sending and serializing the API requests.
+Telex exposes a very thin abstraction for dealing with all the boilerplate needed for interacting with the Telegram Bot API.

+It does not offer any kind of data abstractions over the API responses.
+This means you need to craft your payload according to the official Telegram API documentation.

 ## Installation
 ```Erlang